BridgesUNCC/BridgesUNCC.github.io/assignments/data/43-SpatialIndexing/README.md

 closest point on the map.
 Given that the data can contain tens of thousands of locations, you will use a uniform grid to accelerate the search.

-### Search Algorithm:
+### Search Algorithm
 You want an algorithm that is scalable to very large datasets; hence you will use a data structure to make this process efficient.
 A uniform grid overlaid on the search area will be used to hold the location data.
-The algorithm will broadly consist of the following steps:

 1. A uniform 2D grid of a  specified size will be used to store the location data.
 Each of the location will be inserted into its appropriate